-Finally, Mr Chair,
+Finally, Mr. Chair,

+We consider that alongside national implementation, international implementation of the voluntary instruments remains key for their success.
 In addition to practical implementation, we consider that it is important to engage in international discussion on policy and legal issues to support coherent development of the norms contained in the LTS guidelines through unified reporting practices on national implementation.

-In the context of the LTS Working group, we are looking to participate actively in designing ways to improve normative development through reporting of national progress.
+In the context of the LTS working group, we are looking to participate actively in designing ways to improve normative development through reporting of national progress.
 We thank those delegations who have proposed methods and reported on their own national implementation, in this session and before.

 This concludes our statement.
-Thank you Mr Chair and thank you distinguished Delegates for your time and attention.
+Thank you Mr. Chair and thank you distinguished Delegates for your time and attention.